What are the benefits and things to consider with equity release?

-Leaving a home filled with memories can be a daunting prospect.
+Leaving a home filled with memories may not be appealing.
 For homeowners aged 55 and over who have considered downsizing but decided against it, equity release may offer a viable solution.

 This option allows you to remain in your home while accessing funds to help support your finances.